jxnl/blog/docs/writing/posts/consulting-listing-prices.md

 # A surprising reason to not list your consulting prices

-A common question I get from the newsletter is whether or not I should lower my prices.
+As I've shared insights on [indie consulting](./consulting-indie.md), [marketing strategies](./consulting-marketing.md), and [referral techniques](./consulting-referrals.md), a recurring question from my newsletter subscribers is about pricing.
+Specifically, many ask if they should lower their rates or make them public.

-In this course, I'll explain why it might not be good to list your prices, whether you aim to communicate that you're affordable or exclusive.
+In this article, we'll delve into the counterintuitive reasons why listing your consulting prices might not be the best strategy, regardless of whether you're aiming to appear affordable or exclusive.
+We'll explore the potential drawbacks of transparent pricing, introduce more effective alternatives like minimum level of engagement pricing, and provide actionable strategies to help you maximize your value and earnings as a consultant.

-In this article, we'll explore the pitfalls of transparent pricing, introduce more effective alternatives like minimum level of engagement pricing, and provide actionable strategies to maximize your value and earnings as a consultant.
+Building on the foundation laid in my previous posts about [building a consulting practice](./consulting-everything-i-know.md) and [using the right tools](./consulting-stack.md), this piece will add another crucial element to your consulting toolkit: strategic pricing.

 <!-- more -->